pawamoy/website/docs/backlog.md

 - the author of the issue
 - the labels (as emojis)
 - the funding amount (more on this below, hidden here for privacy reasons)
-- the boost amount (more on this below)
 - the number of upvotes
 - the title of the issue